The-Shadowserver-Foundation/django-filtering/README.md

 - provides the ability to group filters by operator
 - serializes, validates, etc.

 ## Development

 This project is very much a work-in-progress.
 All APIs are completely unstable.

+### Testing

+Note, I'm testing within a docker container, because I never run anything locally.
+For the moment the container is simply run with:

+    docker run --rm --name django-filtering --workdir /code -v $PWD:/code -d python:3.12 sleep infinity

+Then I execute commands on the shell within it:

+    docker exec -it django-filtering bash

 ## License

 GPL v3 (see `LICENSE` file)

 ## Copyright